msperlin/beautiful-jekyll/_posts/2018-03-16-Writing_Papers_About_Pkgs.md

 - *Think about your example of usage*: You should always add a reproducible example of usage.
 This is what everyone will try!
 Make sure it is a simple example, not too deep in the literature.
 Something everyone can understand.
 Your code should also be accessible and reproducible.

-- *It is all worth it*: It is a lot of work to publish a research paper about code.
+It is a lot of work to publish a research paper about code.
 But, it is all worth it!
 The impact is much greater than a standard research paper.
 Your academic career will certainly move forward with it.